knockout/tko/README.md

      (-)
 ```

 It should be reasonably performant, but I would not be surprised if it were a magnitude slower than native bindings for complex expressions.
-That said I have done no anaylsis.
-There is some room for improving the expression executions as well.
+That said I have done no experiments to compare.
+There is certainly some room for improving the expression executions.

 LICENSE